If you are a local student you may be eligible.

 To find a course that's available to international students, please visit the search page:

 Studying at Melbourne Polytechnic, you’ll work on special-purpose machinery in state-of-the-art facilities.
-Hands-on training will put you ahead of the rest, while friendly, knowledgeable teachers bring their wealth of industry experience with one-one-one training in workmanship so you’re ready to work on-site at the end.
+Hands-on training will put you ahead of the rest, while friendly, knowledgeable teachers bring their wealth of industry experience with one-one training in workmanship so you’re ready to work in an engineering environment.
 You’ll learn vital metal trade skills, including working safely in an engineering environment, planning and completing an engineering project, basic fabrication and welding, and basic metalwork machinery operation.
 You will gain the essential skills to work on a range of engineering projects.
 Melbourne Polytechnic’s has an excellent reputation for fabrication and mechanical trades, with staff used to demonstrate best practice in welding activities for international distribution in 2013.

 Thursday November 5th